jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 armour grants +10% to any Influence tests made toward onlookers, but also applies that same bonus to any Perception tests made to spot the wearer.

-Hard Leather: Strengthened hides and cured leather used for shields and body armour.
+**Hard Leather**: Strengthened hides and cured leather used for shields and body armour.
 Hard leather is the consistency of shoe leather: hard wearing yet flexible.

-Linen Cuirass: Similar to a heavy leather cuirass but the armour is crafted from multiple layers of quilted linen.
+**Linen Cuirass**: Similar to a heavy leather cuirass but the armour is crafted from multiple layers of quilted linen.
 The thick, stiff fabric provides decent protection at a fraction of the weight of other materials.

-Plate: Made of moulded individual metal plates, this armour provides excellent protection but is encumbering and comes with a heavy price tag.
+**Plate**: Made of moulded individual metal plates, this armour provides excellent protection but is encumbering and comes with a heavy price tag.

-Ringmail: Bronze or iron rings sewn onto a leather backing.
+**Ringmail**: Bronze or iron rings sewn onto a leather backing.
 Heavier than leather, but affords much better protection.

-Scalemail: Similar to Ring, but the rings are replaced with scales of metal which overlap, like the scales of a fish or serpent.
+**Scalemail**: Similar to Ring, but the rings are replaced with scales of metal which overlap, like the scales of a fish or serpent.

-Soft Leather: Armour made from cured hides - the simplest form of armour usually found amongst primitive cultures but also worn in more cultivated styles where protection is important but not necessarily an essential.
+**Soft Leather**: Armour made from cured hides - the simplest form of armour usually found amongst primitive cultures but also worn in more cultivated styles where protection is important but not necessarily an essential.

-Wooden: This armour is carved from appropriately sized pieces of timber and generally lacquered to improve its durability.
+**Wooden**: This armour is carved from appropriately sized pieces of timber and generally lacquered to improve its durability.
 What wooden armour lacks in flexibility, it makes- up for in two other areas.
 First, attempting to Impale through wooden armour is difficult - the Impale Combat Manoeuvre can only be chosen on a Critical Success